How Much Does a Steel Coil Weigh

 The density of steel is typically 7,850 kg/m³ (or 7.85 g/cm³), applicable to carbon steel and alloy steel.
 The volume is derived from the coil's outer diameter, inner diameter, and width.

-A more detailed formula for calculating the weight of a steel coil is:
+Another more complex formula to calculate the weight of a steel coil is:

 Example Calculation:

-· Asia: In countries like China, Japan, and South Korea, steel coils are often produced in a wide range of weights to meet diverse market needs.
-For example, Chinese manufacturers may offer coils weighing from a few tons to over 30 tons, depending on the customer's requirements.
+· Asia – In countries such as China, Japan, and South Korea, steel coils are commonly made in a wide variety of weights to satisfy different markets.
+For instance, Chinese makers can produce coils of a few tons, to more than 30 tons, depending on the customer’s requirements.

 Share To